-Traveling in Phuket
+Arriving in Phuket

-Phuket Town in my opinion is the best part of Phuket.
-Unlike Patong beach a mere 40 mins away, its an authentic part of Phuket offering a commercial free experience.
-I love places which have remained true to their original nature and not transformed into some weird foreign catered incarnation.
+Phuket Town in my opinion, is the best part of Phuket.
+Unlike Patong Beach a mere 40 mins away, it’s an authentic part of Phuket offering a commercial-free experience.
+I love places which have remained true to their original nature and not transformed into some weird foreign-catered incarnation.
 This is the administrative area and there isn’t much ‘touristy’ things to do, hence the lack of tourists.
-However, there is a whole bunch of eating and shopping options, which happen to be our two favourite things!
+However, there is a whole bunch of eating and shopping options, which happen to be our two favourite things.

-We chanced upon this cafe in the town centre near Robinsons called uptown which was popular with the locals.
+We chanced upon this cafe in the town centre near Robinsons called “Uptown” which was popular with the locals.
 We had 4 main dishes and 2 drinks.

 Total cost for the whole meal was $10 SGD!
-Unbelievable!